gi-bielefeld/sans/clowm/README.md

 * Have a look at the network (weakly compatible or 2-tree).
 It does not make much sense to extract a tree, if the split network is a hairball.
 * Reconstructed phylogenies are unrooted, even though a Newick file suggests a root.
 * In case of problems, contact us (see below).

+## Local installation

+SANS can be also easily installed locally from our [git repository](https://github.com/gi-bielefeld/sans).

 ## Contact